The Day the Fire Started

 Because pain, as brutal as it is, became my compass.
 And years later, that compass led me to her—the woman who became the cure to my world of pain.
 That’s fast-forward, I know.
 But it matters.
 Because even in the darkest chapters, there was a thread pulling me toward redemption.

 This is where the book begins.
 Not with perfection.
 Not with peace.
 But with fire.
-And from that fire, came the man who would build legacy from ashes.
+And from that fire came the man who would build a legacy from ashes.